What is Livestream Shopping

 Comments posted by viewers during a stream jumped across the streamer’s screen and distracted him/her.
 We easily solved the problem by sorting the comments by date.

-Despite the bugs and issues we already knew that brands were interested in such an e-commerce app as there were enough demo requests.
+Despite the bugs and issues, we already knew that brands were interested in such an e-commerce app as there were enough demo requests.

-Getting closer to pilot
+Getting closer to the pilot

 The test streams showed that people were keen on the solution, so we moved on to developing a pilot version of the app.

 To be honest, they don’t allow you to start translating a video with sound (it must be muted by default).
 So we had two options: to broadcast a muted stream and hope that users would find the ‘Sound on’ button by themselves or to add a pop-up requesting to turn on the sound at the start.
-We chose pop-up ‘cause users were wondering how to turn on the sound. 🙂
+We chose pop-up since users were wondering how to turn on the sound. 🙂

 First ‘big’ streams

-With the pilot, the client went to large brands: Letual, Mascotte, Decathlon.
+With the pilot, the client went to large brands: Letual, Mascotte, and Decathlon.
 They liked the idea and agreed to hold test streams.

 Here’s what we’ve got to improve: